Get the latest from the Gantt & subscribe to our mailing list.

 About This Program

-The Gantt welcomes multidisciplinary artist Anthony Patterson from Durham and Charlotte's Alvin C Jacobs to discuss the ways they use art, storytelling, and photography to explore how urban renewal, and gentrification have been used to erase black communities in both Durham "Bull City" and Charlotte's Brookhill Village and the neighborhood of Brooklyn.
+This special Talk About it Tuesday will be held inside Wells Fargo Auditorium at Knight Theater.
+Charlotte's Alvin C. Jacobs, Jr. and multidisciplinary artist Anthony Patterson from Durham will discuss the ways they use art, storytelling, and photography to explore how urban renewal and gentrification have been used to erase black communities.
+They will focus on both Durham "Bull City" and Charlotte's Brookhill Village and the neighborhood of Brooklyn.

 About The Artists